Taking Chances (song)

-"Taking Chances" is a song recorded by Canadian singer Celine Dion, taken from her tenth English-language studio album Taking Chances (2007).
-It was written by Kara DioGuardi and former Eurythmics member, Dave Stewart for their band named Platinum Weird.
-The song was supposed to be released as a single in February 2007 from their unreleased self-titled album.
-However, after DioGuardi and Stewart recorded it, they played the track for Dion's husband René Angélil, who loved it and she recorded it.
+"Taking Chances" is a song recorded by Canadian singer Celine Dion for her tenth English-language studio album, Taking Chances (2007).
+It was written by Kara DioGuardi and former Eurythmics member Dave Stewart for their band Platinum Weird.
+The track had originally been intended for release as a single in February 2007 from their unreleased self-titled album.
+After completing the recording, DioGuardi and Stewart played the song for Dion's husband, René Angélil, whose positive reaction led Dion to record her own version.

-It was released as the first single from Taking Chances in September 2007.
-"Taking Chances" is a pop ballad with a soft rock finish.
-Lyrically, it is about trusting and baring our souls to each other and committing to making something special.
-The line, "So talk to me, like lovers do" came from the Eurythmics song "Here Comes the Rain Again."
-The song received positive reviews from music critics, who praised Dion for taking risks and called it a hopeful and heartfelt song.
+Issued as the album's lead single on 18 September 2007, "Taking Chances" is a pop ballad with a soft rock finish.
+Its lyrics focus on trust, emotional openness, and the willingness to pursue a meaningful connection.
+The line "So talk to me, like lovers do" is drawn from the Eurythmics song "Here Comes the Rain Again".
+Critics responded positively, noting Dion's readiness to explore new material and describing the track as hopeful and heartfelt.

-The song was a success around the world, peaking inside the top ten in Belgium, Canada, Denmark, France, Italy and Switzerland.
-It also peaked at number 40 on the UK Singles Chart, while on the Billboard Hot 100 chart, it reached number 54.
-It also topped the Hot Dance Club Play chart.
-The song was nominated for the Single of the Year at the Juno Awards of 2009.
-"Taking Chances" was covered on Fox's hit TV show Glee by Lea Michele's character Rachel Berry.
-Her version peaked at number 71 on the Billboard Hot 100 chart.
+"Taking Chances" achieved commercial success in several countries, reaching the top 10 in Belgium, Canada, Denmark, France, Italy, and Switzerland.
+It peaked at number 40 on the UK Singles Chart and number 54 on the Billboard Hot 100, and it topped the Hot Dance Club Play chart.
+The song was nominated for Single of the Year at the Juno Awards of 2009.
+It was later covered on Fox's TV series Glee by Lea Michele as Rachel Berry, and her version reached number 71 on the Billboard Hot 100.